Salmon River Whitewater Rafting and Sleeping in Lodges!

 Lodge Accommodation trips are the ultimate in outdoor adventure and luxury.

 Adult & Youth $2100 (6 years & up)

 If you are looking for the best of both worlds, a lodge trip with River Time Guide Service is the trip for you.
-Imagine yourself spending the day rafting through some of the best whitewater in Idaho, swimming in crystal clean coves and hiking back to explore old homesteads, all the while knowing that at the end of the day a hot shower, delicious meal and a comfy bed await you.
-Each evening you will spend the night at a turn-of-the -century homestead, hunting or fishing lodge located on the banks of the Salmon River.
-With the rustic comfort of home you will awake refreshed and ready for your next day of adventure on the Main Salmon River.
+Imagine yourself spending the day whitewater rafting through some of the best rapids in Idaho, swimming in crystal clean coves and hiking back to explore old homesteads, all the while knowing that at the end of the day a hot shower, delicious meal and a comfy bed await you.
+Each evening you will spend the night at a turn-of-the -century homestead, hunting or fishing lodge located on the banks of the Main Salmon River.
+With the rustic comfort of home you will awake refreshed and ready for your next day of whitewater rafting adventure on the Main Salmon River.

 Your last night of lodging accommodations will be at Shepp Ranch.
 We will arrive in plenty of time for you to hike, fish or just relax before dinner is served.
 In the morning you will be served a fulfilling breakfast, before continuing your raft trip down to the take out.
 Prior to the take out we will make one last stop to serve lunch.
 We arrive at the take out around 1 p.m. where a shuttle vehicle awaits to take you to the town of McCall, Idaho.
 Depending on your post-trip travel arrangements you will either be taken to the airport or to your hotel.